An Son (archaeological site)

-An Son is a mounded archaeological site located in the An Ninh Tay commune in the Duc Koa district along the Vam Co Dong River in Southern Vietnam.
+An Son is a mounded archaeological site located in the An Ninh Tay commune of the Đức Hòa district along the Vam Co Dong River in Long An province, Southern Vietnam.
 The site was originally discovered in 1938 by Louis Malleret and Paul Levy.
 Multiple excavations over a period of six decades have revealed that An Son was continuously occupied during the Neolithic period between approximately 2300-1200 B.C.
 During the excavations, archaeologists found many artifacts indicative of a Neolithic lifestyle similar to other Neolithic sites in Southern Vietnam and Thailand.
 Excavations have found pottery as well as ceramic productions.
 Furthermore, the burials found from excavations at An Son have gathered evidence of ritual ceremonies, an indication of the belief system of this area.

 Excavation history

 There have been five major excavation projects since 1987 in An Son.
 The three most significant of these occurred in 1997, 2004, and 2009.

 1997 excavation

 The 1997 excavation was carried out by Nishimura Masanari and Nguyen Kim Dung from the Center for Vietnamese and Inter-cultural studies at Hanoi National University in Hanoi, Vietnam.
 The primary focus of the excavation was to more precisely identify the chronology of the site using material remains found within four cultural layers within pit 1.
 The analysis of the artifacts led to the identification of four major cultural periods in An Son.
 In addition, they were able to more definitively date the time of occupation as the 2nd millennium B.C., in the Neolithic Period.